KandelN/KandelN/README.md

--A programming enthusiast with research mindset;
+-A programming enthusiast with research mindset; <br>
 -Major field of interests are Computational Engineering, Mechanics of Materials & Fluid Dynamics.